 But before you even try to upgrade any of the plugin(s) on your WordPress website, do consult with your WordPress builder in order to ensure that there is no consequence of upgrading the plugins or theme.

-Not only the theme & plugins of your website need regular updates, but the WordPress version of your site also needs to be updated whenever there is a newer version available.
+Not only do the themes & plugins of your website need regular updates, but the WordPress version of your site also needs to be updated whenever there is a newer version available.

 #8 Not installing SEO plugin